Grenadian nationality law: Spanish and French colonial period (1498–1763 and 1783)

 Grenada was encountered by Spain in 1498, however no attempts were made to inhabit it by them because of the warlike nature of the indigenous Kalinago, or Carib, people living there.
 A colonization attempt was made by British merchants in 1609, but failed because of altercations with the native population.
-In 1626, the Compagnie de Saint-Christophe was chartered by Louis XIII of France's chief minister, Cardinal Richelieu to colonize the Lesser Antilles.
+In 1626, the Compagnie de Saint-Christophe was chartered by Louis XIII's chief minister, Cardinal Richelieu to colonize the Lesser Antilles.
 In 1627 a royal patent was issued by Charles I of England to James Hay, 1st Earl of Carlisle granting rights over the islands situated between 10° and 20° north latitude, creating a competing claim for Grenada.
 In 1650, Jacques Dyel du Parquet purchased land from the Caribs and established a permanent French settlement.
 Du Parquet sold his interest in Grenada to Jean de Faudoas, Comte de Sérillac, in 1657, who in turn sold the island to the French West India Company in 1664.
 The Proprietary period ended in 1674, when Grenada was annexed as a crown colony of France.
 The French established cotton and tobacco farming and also cultivated indigo on plantations of the island.

 Indigo became the staple crop until around 1702, when sugar cultivation was introduced along with the typical slavocracy that accompanied the growth of sugar in the Caribbean.

 Slavery in the French colonies was regulated by the Code Noir.
 At the conclusion of the Seven Years' War in 1763, Grenada was ceded to Britain under the terms of the Treaty of Paris.
 The colony of the Southern Caribbee Islands, which included Grenada, Dominica, St. Vincent, and Tobago, established a Colonial Council 1764.
 Grenada and Tobago were split off as a separate colony in 1776.
 During the American Revolutionary War, France retook the territory in 1779.
 Grenada remained in French hands until the 1783 Treaty of Paris returned it to Britain in 1783.
 The failed Fédon's rebellion of 1795 to 1796 was the last attempt to reestablish French authority in Grenada.